haiiliin/abqpy/docs/source/user/output/python/computations.rst

 Transformations of vector and tensor fields are supported for rectangular, cylindrical, and spherical coordinate systems.
 The coordinate systems can be fixed or model based.
 Model-based coordinate systems refer to nodes for position and orientation.
 Abaqus uses the coordinates of the deformed state to determine a systems origin and orientation for model-based coordinate systems.
 Transformations that use a model-based coordinate system can account for large displacements of both the coordinate system and the structure.

-The steps required to transform results are (see also the example :doc:`examples:transformation of field results`):
+The steps required to transform results are (see also the example :ref:`examples:transformation of field results`):

 - Create the coordinate system.
 - Retrieve the field from the database.